electronAccelerator/electronAccelerator.github.io/_posts/2020-8-12-Security.md

 ---
 layout: post
-title: Security+: Starting out with Studying!
+title: Security+, Starting out with Studying!
 ---

 I've watched a few videos on how to start with a career in Cyber Security, and there's a pretty heavy emphasis on getting certificates.
 However it seems that there's only